FrogIntel/frogintel/README.md

 <details>
  <summary>
- TUTORIAL: HOW TO DISABLE BUILT IN ADVERTS 📝
+ TUTORIAL: HOW TO DISABLE BUILT IN ADVERTS VIA LUCKYPATCHER 📝
  </summary>
  To remove the adverts inside the apk file, do the following: